Updated March, 2026

 Scenario 1: Lack of awareness

-The FCC has two statutes, Kari’s Law & RAY BAUM’s Act, which were implemented to improve access for reaching 911 and identifying a caller’s location.
-Kari’s Law requires direct dialing of 911 (instead of pressing another button to reach an outbound phone line).
+- Kari’s Law requires direct dialing of 911 (instead of pressing another button to reach an outbound phone line).
 The statute also requires that telecom systems installed after February 16, 2020, must send a 911 alert to a central location within the network, such as a front desk or security office, with the caller’s location and callback number.
-This requirement is coupled with RAY BAUM’S Act, where the “dispatchable location,” such as the address and floor or suite number of the caller, must be relayed to the dispatch center.

-“The ability to reach an outside line and relay location information is especially important in a multi-floor hospital or extended campus environment, but some staff may be unaware of these 911-related regulations,” said David.
-“Often, hospital security staff may be aware, but in-house IT staff doesn’t typically focus on this part of compliance.”
+The ability to reach an outside line and relay location information is especially important in a multi-floor hospital or extended campus environment.
+Still, staff may be unaware of these 911-related regulations.
+In addition, hospital security staff may be aware, but in-house IT staff don’t typically focus on this part of compliance.

 Scenario 2: External vendors not completing the 911 setup

-“In other cases, telecommunication vendors want to get the client’s service up, running, and billing.
-The client forgets about the 911 component and doesn’t follow up with it until there’s a problem.”
+In other cases, telecommunications vendors want to get the client’s service up, running, and billing.
+The client forgets about the 911 component and doesn’t follow up with it until there’s a problem.

 Scenario 3: Taking “shortcuts” to 911